 The number one reason to visit St. Peter’s is that it has the tallest spire in Riga.
 That means you can ascent to the top and get amazing views of the adorable Riga Old Town.
 From up here, the buildings look so quaint they resemble a set design for a Wes Anderson movie.

 St Peter’s is also famous for its art exhibitions.
-I believe this one was called “Quilt People Without Faces”.
+I believe this one I saw during my one day in Riga itinerary was called “Quilt People Without Faces”.

 3) riga cathedral